maotterson/nuxt-netlify-homepage/content/skill/C#.md

 icon: icon-csharp
 category: Desktop/Mobile Apps
 subcategories:
-  - Xamarin
+  - .NET MAUI
 starred: true
 ---
-Apart from JavaScript, C# is the language I have the most experience and level of familiarity with.
+I have primarily focused on C# development for the past few years and it is my preferred language and ecosystem.

-I have also tutored students working in C# from introductory concepts and object-oriented principles, all the way to more language-specific features such as delegates and generics.
+I have also frequently tutored students using C#, with topics ranging from introductory concepts and object-oriented principles, to building database-backed CRUD applications integrating SQL server.